 In the 1990’s Arno used the schools only computer connected to the Internet to learn about historic Route 66 while his students bicycled 2000 miles aboard an exercise bicycle in the back of the classroom.
 During the year long teaching journey students corresponded with people living and working along the famed highway, including Chicago Mayor Daley and the songwriter Bobby Troup, who wrote the famous tune for Nat King Cole in 1946.

 Arno recently retired from teaching 5th grade in New Jersey after spending 27 years as an elementary educator.
 In addition to coaching Science Olympiad, Arno also taught summer enrichment classes, including Soda Bottle Rockets, Microwave Cooking, The Lindbergh Trial, and History of Magic in America.
-After becoming STEM certified, Arno has once again returned back to the classroom, teaching middle school STEM classes.
+After becoming STEM certified, Arno has once again returned back to the classroom, teaching STEM classes.

 Newark Star Ledger